New Jersey Performing Arts Center: North to Shore Festival

+NJPAC co-produces the North to Shore festival held annually in the threw New Jersey cities of Newark, Asbury Park, and Atlantic City.

+Other festivals and events

 The 2010, Geraldine R. Dodge Poetry Festival took place in Newark for the first time, with NJPAC hosting the festivals and many of its events.
 The festival returned in 2012.

 The Newark Peace Education Summit, attended by the 14th Dalai Lama (aka Tenzin Gyatso) and other dignitaries, guest took place in May 2011.
 NJPAC hosted the seventh season of the reality show competition America's Got Talent.
-In October 2012, the Arts Center inaugurated the TD James Moody Democracy of Jazz Festival, Newark's first major jazz festival in 15 years, in tribute to Newark native James Moody (saxophonist).
 Each summer for the past 16 years, the Arts Center has also hosted a free, outdoor music festival, entitled Horizon Foundation Sounds of the city, the free concerts take place in NJPAC's Theater Square each Thursday night in July and August.

 NJPAC partnered with Fairleigh Dickinson University for a special program called the, "New Jersey Speaker Series."
 This annual event will be in its fifth year after its 2018-2019 line-up.
 Many notable speakers come together in this event including 42nd President of the United States, Bill Clinton, and former Prime Minister of the United Kingdom, David Cameron.